AGAPI-Agents: An Open-Access Agentic AI Platform for Accelerated Materials Design on AtomGPT.org: TOC Graphic

-The true power of AGAPI emerges in multi-tool workflows requiring coordinated execution of multiple operations.
-Such a framework allows us to go beyond rigid and manual stitching of tools with explicit if-else statements.
-We present representative case studies demonstrating autonomous materials design capabilities.
+\textbf{Autonomous Multi-Tool Workflows.} Beyond single-property prediction, the true power of AGAPI emerges in multi-tool workflows requiring coordinated execution of multiple operations.
+Such workflows go beyond rigid manual stitching of tools with explicit if-else statements, allowing the LLM to dynamically plan and adapt execution based on intermediate results.